The Top International Schools in Korea

 With a rich curriculum that inspires a sense of wonder and discovery in classrooms, Dwight School Seoul meets international standards, benchmarks, and the global needs of an international student population.
 As an authorized IB World school, Dwight School seeks to encourage students to take intellectual risks while communicating and working effectively with others.

 Busan Foreign School builds its vision on the belief that all students, regardless of their financial or social standing, deserve an equal right to quality education.
 The school aims to inspire learning through providing education services that nurture their social, intellectual, emotional, and physical growth.
-A partner of Seoul Foreign School, Busan Foreign School offers students and families the only American based curriculum in the vibrant city of Busan, South Korea.
+Busan Foreign School offers students and families the only American based curriculum in the vibrant city of Busan, South Korea.

 The school ensures a first-class education to all students from Nursery (age-3) onwards to High School (12th Grade) in a rigorous, yet personal atmosphere underpinned by a sense of community.
 Busan Foreign School is the only school in Busan that continues to have outstanding success in preparing our students for top-tiered colleges throughout the U.S. and the globe.